-I find time to deal with coherence, for example, on the day I return the first summary, since even the best of those summaries usually lack transitions altogether (except for the inevitable, "In conclusion").
+I find time to deal with coherence, for example, on the day I

+16The issue is contemporary (generally, of concern within the past ten years) because I want the students to use the periodical indexes, and controversial because students do more-or-less know how to write mere reports; it is decision-making that I want them to practice in this assignment. return the first summary, since even the best of those summaries usually lack transitions altogether (except for the inevitable, "In conclusion").
 I find time to deal with sentence formation, using the simple system in which sentences have slots for subject, verb, modifier, complement, and connector.17 Students approach this system with obvious relief, and together we enthusiastically reject gerunds.